Published on in Health Tip of the Week

-If your child is affected by pollen allergies, you know the season of sneezing and itchy eyes is coming soon.
+If your child is affected by pollen allergies, you know the season of sneezing and itchy eyes has arrived for spring allergy sufferers.
 The waves of pollen start in early spring when trees begin to flower, continue through late spring and the hot summer months with grass pollen, and come back in the fall with ragweed.

 Ashwini P. Reddy, MD, an allergy specialist with the Allergy Program at Children’s Hospital of Philadelphia (CHOP), offers suggestions for limiting your child’s exposure to pollen and managing uncomfortable allergy symptoms.